Ehsan328/warehousing-program/README.md

-# porogram is in there https://drive.google.com/file/d/1h5llAcqE5qrJDxJ-WwPtauyIDIeewjjf/view?usp=drive_link
+# porogram file is in there https://drive.google.com/file/d/1h5llAcqE5qrJDxJ-WwPtauyIDIeewjjf/view?usp=drive_link

 # extract file in drive C and program is in dist folder